 Let’s say you decide to do a project in-house.
 First, there are the human resource costs in attracting and hiring people with an appropriate skill set, if you can find them.
 Obviously, these employees need to be paid a salary.
 Less obvious, perhaps, is the amount that health insurance, Worker’s Compensation Insurance, and payroll taxes add—it’s estimated that these costs can swell a base salary by an additional third.
 These employees need heat, light, office space, and furniture.
+They need training—lots of it.
 They need computers on which to work.
-They need training—lots of it.
-Those computers need lots of software, some of which is quite expensive.
-How about a stock photo library or a 1000 fonts together with the time to organize all that material?
-And don’t forget the computers themselves.
-They need IT support.
-They need constant back up, and uninterruptable power supplies, and network hubs, and routers, and internet access, and robust file servers.
-They need upgrades.
-They need to be fixed when they break.
+Those computers need lots of software, some of which is quite expensive (consider the cost and time required to obtain and organize a font collection or stock photo library).
+And don’t forget the computer hardware itself: back up drives, uninterruptible power supplies, network hubs, routers, internet access, and robust file servers.
+All of which needs to be constantly maintained and occasionally replaced or upgraded.
+And all of which requires IT support.
 Those employees also need other internal support systems—telephone, copier, fax, and other supplies.
 And then they need vacation time, sick time, personal leaves.
 Most importantly, you continue to pay them whether you’re using their services or not.
 So you have to have projects for them all the time.
 With employees, it’s hard to scale down and it’s hard to scale up.

 By contrast, we pay all these expenses ourselves.
 When you pay our hourly rate or our project price, you don’t have to pay for our equipment, vacations, training, and sick time.
 We only get paid by you when we’re working on your project.